 Although filled to capacity, managers at the Hampton Inn were very accommodating, even lowering their prices for evacuees.
 We spent a total of 13 days there.
 While there, one of the hotel's agents researched the surrounding area for apartments with vacancies and handed us a list with half-a-dozen entries.

 The first one we visited was in the adjoining city of Shreveport.
 There, Southfield Apartments (now, Cornerstone Apartments) had a two-bedroom vacancy that would be available in three days.
 We grabbed it, bought two air-mattreses, folding chairs and a small table, and moved in.
-Eleven years later, we are still grateful for that apartment, which we have made our home.
+Thirteen years later, we are still grateful for that apartment, which we have made our home.
 A major factor in our decision to remain in Shreveport was the kindness and friendship shown to us and other evacuees by area residents, and by the many businesses that offered discounts.
-We had left New Orleans with the clothes on our backs, a suitcase, our 1993 Toyota Corolla and a laptop to which we later added a small printer.
+We had left New Orleans with two suitcases, our 1993 Toyota Corolla, and a laptop to which we later added a small printer.
 In Shreveport, we eventually found everything we needed.

 Our recovery from the Katrina disaster was greatly aided by the financial help we received from FEMA.
 That agency made available to us an immediate grant of $2,000 in emergency assistance, and later an additional $4,128 in rental assistance to cover our hotel expenses and initial apartment rental.
 FEMA's efficiency, generosity and effectiveness stands in marked contrast to the seemingly incompetent, wasteful and even fraudulent handling of the vast sums that the State of Louisiana received from the Federal Government for its "Road Home" program

 © 2014-2018 Carl Bernofsky - All rights reserved